libdriver/hdc1080/README.md

 The HDC1080 is a digital humidity sensor with integrated temperature sensor that provides excellent measurement accuracy at very low power.
 The HDC1080 operates over a wide supply range, and is a low cost, low power alternative to competitive solutions in a wide range of common applications.
 The humidity and temperature sensors are factory calibrated.

-LibDriver HDC1080 is a full-featured driver of HDC1080 launched by LibDriver.It provides the function of reading temperature and relative humidity.
+LibDriver HDC1080 is a full-featured driver for HDC1080, launched by LibDriver.It provides temperature reading, relative humidity reading and additional features.
 LibDriver is MISRA compliant.

 ### Table of Contents